krulik1/krulik1/README.md

   Athabasca University – Remote: Athabasca, AB

 ## Recent Projects

+## Comparative Analysis of Synchronization Algorithms:
+- Implemented, tested, and benchmarked a concurrent programming algorithm using Kotlin and JMH (Java Microbenchmark Harness) based off of recent publications in the ACM (Association of Computing Machinery)
+- Used benchmarking data to perform analysis and comparison to industry standards in concurrent programming.

 ### Molecode | Hackathon Team Project: 2023
 - A cholesterol-degrading enzyme prediction model using deep learning with recurrent neural networks.